 Since ancient times, people have utilized ginger in both cooking and healing.
 It is still a well-liked home cure for sickness, stomach discomfort, and other medical conditions.
 But for guinea pigs, it’s the other way around.

-Can guinea pigs eat ginger?
 Guinea pigs can’t eat ginger because the taste of raw ginger is too spicy, bitter, and hot for guinea pigs.
-Ginger can cause stomach problems for guinea pigs but also the nutritional value of ginger is not favorable for them due to high amounts of calcium.
-Even pickled ginger is not good because they can’t eat processed food.
+It causes stomach problems for guinea pigs but also the nutritional value of ginger is not favorable for them due to its high amounts of calcium.
+I leave ginger out of my guinea pig diet.

 Nutrition Facts of Ginger

 A serving of 3 oz (100 g) ginger root (raw) has the following nutrients:

 - Sugars – 1.7 g

 - Iron – 0.6 mg